 Of course, you don’t want to respond with anger.
 At the same time, it’s appropriate to show emotion and empathy when an upset customer contacts your business.

-Hire a customer service employee who is able to see things from the customer’s point of view.
+Hire a retail customer service employee who is able to see things from the customer’s point of view.
 It could be your best hire ever.

 Furthermore, 41% of surveyed consumers said they’d expect an email back from customer support within 6 hours.
 Only 36% of businesses respond that quickly.
 Therefore, hire customer service employees who think fast, work efficiently, and remain courteous.